dipshanadh/30-days-of-clg-askmitra/src/pages/blogs/day9-oop-in-js.md

 ---
 layout: ../../components/Layout.astro
-title: Object Oriented Programming in JavaScript
+title: Day 9 - Object Oriented Programming in JavaScript
 description: This is the ninth day of 30 Days of CLG Askmitra.
 From today, I am going to learn about Object Oriented Programming in JavaScript.
 ---

-# Object Oriented Programming in JavaScript
+# Day 9 - Object Oriented Programming in JavaScript

 This is the ninth day of 30 Days of CLG Askmitra.
 From today, I am going to learn about **Object Oriented Programming**.